bwosh/ODRND/README.md

 The project is in very early stage.
 Some concepts are being implemented.

+# Dependencies
+Used versions of libraries during development:
+- tensorflow : 2.1.0
+- numpy : 1.18.2
+- OpenCV : 4.2.0

 # References

 The code may be using some concepts described in: